-Could you have a cavity without even realizing it?
+Could you have a cavity without even realising it?
+Yes!
+Sometimes tooth decay can stealthily creep in without any obvious signs and cause damage.
 If so, you might be surprised if our Mulgrave dentist recommends a filling during your next appointment.

-To combat tooth decay early on and minimize the risk of cavities spreading into adjacent teeth, watch for these common signs of cavities:
+To combat tooth decay early on and minimise the risk of cavities spreading into adjacent teeth, watch for these common signs of cavities:

 Food Getting Caught Between Teeth